vigneshsaravanakumar404/VPN/README.md

 # EC2 VPN

 A custom VPN implementation built from scratch that routes internet traffic through an AWS EC2 instance (t4g.nano costing $3.04/month).
-The .exe is a standalone Windows 10/11 client that auto-configures and connects to the VPN server with a single click. hTe VPN uses AES-256-GCM encryption.
+The .exe is a standalone Windows 10/11 client that auto-configures and connects to the VPN server with a single click.
+The VPN uses AES-256-GCM encryption.
 This was created fully with python + tkinter for the GUI.
 The server is deployed through a GitHub Actions CI/CD pipeline that builds and deploys a Docker container to the EC2 instance on every push to main.

 ## Features